giacomopj/py-package-template/README.rst

 The goal is to encapsulate a Python development ecosystem that encourages test-driven and continuous code integration with uniform format and type safety.

 Python is an interpreted language.
 Building Python packages deos not necessarily involve compiling, which can be computationally intensive.
-Therefore, continuous integration can be carried out locally, either in the local OS or in a Linux-based Docker container.
+Therefore, continuous integration can be carried out with the local machine, through either the host OS or a Linux-based Docker container.
 In here, a pipeline goes automatically through a series of checks and unit tests before commiting or pushing code to the remote repository.

 The build system orchestrates the several tools for continuous integration.